- Public Health

 - Drive and travel safely: Do not drive through flooded roadways and stay away from storm-damaged areas.
 Avoid downed power lines and report them to your local power authority.

-- Know heart attack signs: Heart attacks can occur during stressful situations.
+- Know heart attack signs [external link]: Heart attacks can occur during stressful situations.
 Make sure you know the signs of a heart attack and what to do if you or someone you know thinks they may be having one.